zim514/script.service.hue/README.md

     - Not tested if end time is after midnight (Eg. activate from 6PM to 1AM)

 ## Experimental Ambilight Support
 You can now configure multiple lights to match playing video as closely as possible.
-[Coloured bias lighting](https://en.wikipedia.org/wiki/Bias_lighting)  can reduce eye strain and add
+[Coloured bias lighting](https://en.wikipedia.org/wiki/Bias_lighting)  can reduce eye strain and add colour effects to your media center.

 ## Notes:
 - Does not support multiple bridges on your network